lwismans/hcsc-search/README.md

 - `HCSC_pipeline.ipynb` — SIMBAD cross-matching, histogram of
   SIMBAD object types, candidate table, PanSTARRS and SkyMapper visual inspection, and DS9 region file generation
-- `pyrallaxes.py` — Bayesian distance estimation code, adapted
+- `pyrallaxes.py` — Collection of functions required for the
-  from Fraser (2023)
+  Bayesian distance estimation, adapted from Fraser (2023)
 - `PARSEC_isochrones.dat` — PARSEC isochrone for Z=0.0001, age
   12 Gyr, downloaded from http://stev.oapd.inaf.it/cgi-bin/cmd

 ## Data Availability

-The raw Gaia DR3 catalogues and the distance-computed catalogues are not included in this repository due to their size (~23 GB).
+The raw Gaia DR3 catalogues and the distance-computed catalogues are not included in this repository due to their size (~12 GB).
 The raw Gaia data can be re-downloaded using `gaia_download.ipynb`.
 The distance-computed catalogues required ~200 hours of computation per file and can be requested from the author or supervisor.